-Our mission is the preservation, research, and interpretation to the public the discoveries of The Mammoth Site of Hot Springs, South Dakota, and development of a broad understanding of the Quaternary (Ice Age) record across a global framework.
+Our mission is the preservation, research, and interpretation of The Mammoth Site of Hot Springs, South Dakota, and development of a broad understanding of the Ice Age record across a global framework.

 - To provide comprehensive educational and public education concerning the Quaternary record, with an emphasis on The Mammoth Site and surrounding northern Great Plains; and other locales around the globe

 - To serve as a world-class center specializing in mammoth and Quaternary research;

 - To investigate and interpret The Mammoth Site of Hot Springs, South Dakota;

 - To protect, preserve, and manage collections housed at The Mammoth Site of Hot Springs, South Dakota;

 - To foster global cooperative efforts in Quaternary research.